LasseHF/flexible-jekyll/_posts/2017-09-05-visual-work.markdown

 For the Pleasure Control party at Ved Siden Af (for which I also made a generative interactive composition), I made a light installation for the dancefloor.
 Under direction of two lighting designers I programmed generative visuals in Jitter, which were then projected into the room.

 This video is a recording of the first iteration of the visuals.
+Watch in full screen to avoid flickering.

-<iframe width="840" height="472.5" src="https://www.youtube.com/embed/q0u8xzDTWeY" frameborder="0" allowfullscreen></iframe>
+<iframe width="588" height="330.75" src="https://www.youtube.com/embed/q0u8xzDTWeY" frameborder="0" allowfullscreen></iframe>

 We eventually decided to simplify the visuals quite a lot.
-The projections that resulted from it can be seen in these gifs.
+The projections that resulted from this can be seen in these gifs.

 ![gif two](/portfolio/assets/img/installation_two.gif){:height="560" width="320"}